byPronox/Church-DB-Managment/README.md

 - **User-Friendly Interface**: A clean and intuitive UI for managing catechizing records.
 - **Dynamic Frontend**: Built with React for a responsive and interactive experience.
 - **Powerful Backend**: Flask-based RESTful API for efficient data handling.
-- **Database Integration**: SQL Server for secure and reliable data storage.
+- **NoSQL Database Integration**: MongoDB for flexible document storage and complex data relationships.
 - **Cross-Origin Support**: Enabled CORS for seamless communication between frontend and backend.
+- **Document-Based Architecture**: Leverage MongoDB's document structure for nested data like sacraments and inscriptions.

 ---